-Q: If the battle of Hastings had never taken place because Harold Godwineson fulfilled the oath of allegiance that William of Normandy claimed, he’d made to him, would British history have been any different?
+Q&A: If the battle of Hastings had never taken place, would British history have been any different?

 The Domesday Book shows that by 1086 less than 10 per cent of England’s top 7,000 landowners were English; henceforth all the earls, bishops and barons were continental newcomers.
 They brought with them a new language of government (Latin); a new style of architecture (Romanesque); new ideas about warfare and fortification (castles); and new attitudes towards life itself.
 The Normans, for example, introduced the concept of not killing your enemies once they had surrendered (chivalry) and hastened the decline of slavery.

 Some of these changes might have happened gradually without the Conquest.
 But had William been peacefully accepted as king he would have been much less powerful.
 He would have been a foreign prince surrounded by powerful English earls, not least Harold Godwineson – in much the same situation as his predecessor Edward the Confessor.
 Without the battle of Hastings there would have been no aristocratic revolution and without that no changes in language, law, architecture and attitudes.
 As William of Malmesbury wrote in the early 12th century, 14 October 1066 was “a fatal day for England, a melancholy havoc for our dear country brought about by its passing under the dominion of new lords”.

 Answered by Marc Morris, author of The Norman Conquest (Windmill Books, 2013).

 To listen to our podcast interview with Marc on the story and legacy of the Norman Conquest, click here.

 Subscribe to BBC History Magazine and receive a signed copy of 2023 edition Windrush: 75 years of modern Britain by Mike Phillips and Trevor Philips